-Proposals which have an adverse impact on the skylines or valued landscapes, as shown in Figure 3 and described within the Loxley Village Design Statement (see Appendix 1), will be resisted.
+Proposals which have an adverse impact on valued landscapes, as shown in Figure 3 and described within the Loxley Village Design Statement (see Appendix 1), will not be supported.

-- 5.2 It is important to protect the open and rural character of the landscape surrounding the built up areas of the village to ensure the separate identity of the settlement and in order that its distinctive features including its skyline and valued landscapes are retained. - 5.3 The character of the landscape is derived from 'natural' factors, its geology, geographic location and the characteristic vegetation and habitat type it sustains. - 5.4 All development proposals must ensure that valued landscapes from the village and into the village are maintained.
-Given the location of Loxley on a hill and designation of much of the village as an SLA (see Figure 2), there are a significant number of important views or valued landscapes into and out of the village.
-Some of these are illustrated in Figure 3 below and are also referenced further in the Design Statement.
+- 5.2 It is important to protect the open and rural character of the landscape surrounding the built up areas of the village to ensure the separate identity of the settlement and in order that its distinctive features including valued / designated landscapes are retained. - 5.3 The character of the landscape is derived from 'natural' factors, its geology topography and geographic location. - 5.4 All development proposals must ensure that valued landscapes from and into the village, are maintained.
+Given it's location on a hill and designation of much of the village as an SLA (see Figure 2), Loxley benefits from a significant number of important views and valued landscapes throughout the Plan and immediately adjacent areas.
+Given the sheer number of valued landscapes, only a selection of the most outstanding of these views have been selected.
+These views are illustrated in Figure 3 below and they are also referenced further in the Design Statement.